mussiscoding/tower-defense/planning_docs/In progress/extension-build.md

 - [ ] **Level-gated upgrades**: Some upgrades should require certain levels as well as gold
   - This allows for timing gatekeeping, player must have x time to get to y exp before scaling too far
   - Should apply to both basic and special abilities
+- [ ] **Max level for upgrades**: Some upgrades (eg. splash radius, burst cd) must have a maximum value
+  - Should be displayed to the user eg. 6/10, and maybe MAXED at max level

 ### Settings & Management